The CII AF7 February 2022 Exam in Review

-We have been reviewing the CII exam papers from the February 2021 sitting, and this week we’re looking at AF7 – the Pension Transfer exam.
+We’re looking at the exam paper from the CII’s February 2022 sitting of AF7 – the Pension Transfer exam.

 In this paper, Section A had 30 marks allocated to it, and Section B had 70 marks.